Months of aftershocks could follow big California earthquake

 The quake struck at 8:19 p.m.
 Friday and was centered 11 miles (18 kilometers) from Ridgecrest, the same area of the desert where a 6.4-magnitude temblor hit just a day earlier.
 It left behind cracked and burning buildings, broken roads, obstructed railroad tracks and leaking water and gas lines.

-April Hamlin said she was “already on edge” after Thursday’s quake when the second one rattled her Ridgecrest home.
+April Hamlin said she was “already on edge” when the second quake rattled her Ridgecrest home.
 She and her three kids initially thought it was another aftershock.

 With the possibility of aftershocks and temperatures forecast to reach 100 degrees (38 Celsius) over the next several days, officials were taking precautions.

-The California National Guard was sending 200 troops, logistical support and aircraft, said Maj.
-Gen. David Baldwin.
+The California National Guard was sending 200 troops, logistical support and aircraft, Maj.
+Gen. David Baldwin said.
 The Pentagon had been notified, and the entire California Military Department was put on alert, he said.

 Naval Air Weapons Station China Lake said in a Facebook post that nonessential workers were evacuated and operations halted.
-Officials said the station “is not mission capable until further notice.”
-The Facebook post did not provide details on any damage.
+The epicenters of both quakes were on the base, and officials said they are continuing to assess damage.
+Officials said most employees live off the base and in Ridgecrest, but they authorized the evacuation so those who live on base can be eligible for reimbursements.

 The California Office of Emergency Services brought in cots, water and meals and set up cooling centers in the region, Director Mark Ghilarducci said.

-State highway officials shut down a 30-mile (48-kilometer) section of State Route 178 between Ridgecrest and the town of Trona southwest of Death Valley, due to a rockslide and severe cracking.
+State highway officials shut down a 30-mile (48-kilometer) section of State Route 178 between Ridgecrest and the town of Trona southwest of Death Valley because of a rockslide and severe cracking.
 The move left Trona temporarily cut off.
 California Department of Transportation spokeswoman Christine Knadler said crews worked through the night to patch the roadway, but it remained rough and uneven.
-A $3 million emergency contract had been approved for repairs, she said.

-Ron Mikulaco, 51, and his nephew, 23-year-old Brad Fernandez, stood on 178 on Saturday looking at the cracks in the road.
-The pair drove from Huntington Beach, some 170 miles (274 kilometers) southwest of Ridgecrest.
+Ron Mikulaco, 51, and his nephew, 23-year-old Brad Fernandez, stood on 178 on Saturday looking at the cracks.
+The pair drove from Huntington Beach, about 170 miles (274 kilometers) southwest of Ridgecrest.
 Mikulaco, an amateur geologist, wanted to show his nephew “the power of Mother Nature,” and they had the epicenter’s latitude and longitude coordinates ready.

 In Ridgecrest, local fire and police officials said they were initially swamped by calls for medical and ambulance service.
 But police Chief Jed McLaughlin said there was “nothing but minor injuries such as cuts and bruises, by the grace of God.”